ankaAR/bestiario5e/_creatures/female-steeder-a.md

 ### Actions

-***Bite.*** Melee Weapon Attack: +5 al ataque, alcance 5 ft., one creature.
+***Bite.*** Ataque de arma cuerpo a cuerpo: +5 al ataque, alcance 5 ft., one creature.
 Hit: 7 (1d8 + 3) piercing damage, and the target must make a DC 12 Constitution saving throw, taking 9 (2d8) acid damage on a failed save, or half as much damage on a successful one.

-***Sticky Leg (Recharges when the Steeder Has No Creatures Grappled.*** Melee Weapon Attack: +5 al ataque, alcance 5 ft., one Medium or smaller creature.
+***Sticky Leg (Recharges when the Steeder Has No Creatures Grappled.*** Ataque de arma cuerpo a cuerpo: +5 al ataque, alcance 5 ft., one Medium or smaller creature.
 Hit: The target is stuck ot the steeder's leg and grappled until it escapes (escape DC 12)